LucianoCirino/MHWI-LedgeLBG/README.md

 |    Medium    |    High (+3)   |    Normal   |   550 ms   |     51 ms      |     0 ms     | Start-up delay is caused by having to reposition after ledge climb for first shot to bounce.            |
 |     Slow     |    High (+3)   | Rapid-Fire  |   700 ms   |     †0 ms      |   †34 ms     | †Start-up delay only applicable at 300fps due to first shot failing to bounce at 240fps.
 Reload delay only applicable at 240fps due to higher framerates preventing this reoil-shot type combination from being able to fall off ledge. |

-*note: Although Recoil +4 Rapid-Fire "can" bounce, it requires repositioning between shots which makes it uviable.*
+>note: Although Recoil +4 Rapid-Fire "can" bounce, it requires repositioning between shots which makes it uviable.

 <br>

 ## Available Ledge Light Bowguns

 Below is a hand-picked selection the most effective Ledge Light Bowguns for the different types of ammos.
+>note: For LLBG, you should never have equipped any Recoil or Reload stat reducing modifications on your Bowgun.

 ### Accursed Fire